Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

 # Requirements for Sprint 2:
 #### The header requirements apply to the entire system and will be worked on across multiple sprints.
 The Acceptance Criteria sections outline the goals for this current two-week sprint.
 Future Acceptance Criteria should be considered during the development, but are intended to be completed in future sprints.
 The requirements are listed in order, with the top requirement having the highest priority.

-#### 1. The user’s (instructors and students) home page shall display a clickable thumbnail preview for each card received by that user.
+#### 1. The user’s (instructors and students) home page shall display a clickable preview for each card received by that user.
    * **Acceptance Criteria:**
    * When a user has not received any cards, the system displays a message such as “No Cards Received" when checking the inbox.
    * When clicking on a preview, the page displays that entire card in a large view centered on the screen.